We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 - Decide on how many to buy.
-Weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
+At last close price of US$77.3, weigh your budget against a diversified portfolio that can minimise risk through the market's ups and downs.
 You may be able to buy a fractional share of Colgate-Palmolive Company, depending on your broker.

 - Check in on your investment.
 Congratulations, you own a part of Colgate-Palmolive Company.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
 You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.

 - Is Colgate-Palmolive Company stock a buy or sell?

 - Is Colgate-Palmolive Company suitable for ethical investing?